 Our Board has four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, and the Science and Technology Committee.
-From time to time, our Board may also create various ad hoc committees for special purposes.
-A copy of the charter for each such standing committee can be found on our website, www.accuray.com, under the section titled "Investors" and under the subsection "Governance."

-The current membership of each of the four standing committees of our Board, as well as the number of meetings and actions by written consent of each such committee during the fiscal year ended June 30, 2022, is set forth below.
+The current membership of each of the four standing committees of our Board, as well as the number of meetings and actions by written consent of each such committee during the fiscal year ended June 30, 2023, is set forth below.

-Name of Director Audit Committee Compensation Committee Nominating and Corporate Governance Committee Science and Technology Committee (1)
+Name of Director Audit Committee Compensation Committee Nominating and Corporate Governance Committee Science and Technology Committee

-Joseph E. Whitters Member
+Joseph E. Whitters Member Member

-Elizabeth Dávila Member Member

-James M. Hindman Chairperson
+James M. Hindman (1) Chairperson Member

-Beverly A. Huss (2) Chairperson Member
+Beverly A. Huss Chairperson Member

+Robert C. Kill (2) Member

-Anne Le Grand Member Chairperson
+Anne B. Le Grand (3) Member Chairperson

-Mika Nishimura (2) Member
+Mika Nishimura Chairperson

-Richard R. Pettingill Chairperson

 Byron C. Scott Member Member

-Number of meetings 9 7 4 3
+Number of meetings 9 5 4 4

-Number of actions by written consent 3 3 1 None
+Number of actions by written consent 3 None 1 None